cato-hga/TimeTracker/README.md

 - Needs to be documented if employee did not log overtime

 ## UI:
-X Bootstrap -> formatting
+- Bootstrap -> formatting XXX
 - Icons from Font Awesome
-X Update the styles for form
+- Update the styles for form XXX

 ## Refactor TODOS:
 - Refactor user association integration test in post_spec